Our Research

 This research is being done to better understand apathy, also known as loss of interest.
 Apathy can occur in depression and in Alzheimer’s disease, but we do not know if how apathy presents in depression and Alzheimer’s is similar or how it affects brain circuits.
 This study will look at how apathy presents in depression and Alzheimer’s disease and will identify brain changes related to apathy in these two groups.

-The study is currently recruiting adults 65 - 85 years old who are diagnosed with depression.
+The study is currently recruiting adults 65 to 85 years old who are diagnosed with depression.
 To learn more or see if you are eligible to participate, please call Suzy Crumb at 860-679-8497 or email crumb@uchc.edu.

 Principal Investigator